 How to Delete Bloatware from Windows 11 & 10 Using DISM?

-If you are sure that you just want to delete bloatware you need to try a different command line.
-To use it follow the steps below:
+If you are sure you just want to delete bloatware, you’ll need a different command line.
+To use it, follow these steps:

 1. Press Windows + X > Windows PowerShell (Admin)